-- (3) If the project is located on a site zoned for general agricultural use, it must consist of twenty (20) or fewer units, or, if the housing consists of dormitories, barracks, or other group-living facilities, the project must not provide housing for more than twenty (20) agricultural employees; and - (4) The project is not more than two (2) acres in area if the project site is located in an area with a population density of at least one thousand (1,000) persons per square mile, and is not more than five (5) acres in area for all other project sites. - C. Specific Requirements for Affordable Housing Projects in Urbanized Areas.
-(Reference: Public Resources Code Sections 21083 and 21159.23, and State CEQA Guidelines Section 15194.)
-CEQA does not apply to any development project that consists of the construction, conversion, or use of residential housing consisting of one hundred (100) or fewer units that are affordable to low-income households if all of the general requirements described in Section A above are satisfied and the following additional criteria are also met: - (1) The developer of the project provides sufficient legal commitments to the local agency to ensure the continued availability and use of the housing units for lower income households for a period of at least thirty (30) years, at monthly housing costs deemed to be "affordable rent" for lower income, very low income, and extremely low income households, as determined pursuant to Section 50053 of the Health and Safety Code; - (2) The project site meets one of the following conditions: - (a) Has been previously developed for qualified urban uses; - (b) Is immediately adjacent to parcels that are developed with qualified urban uses; or - (c) At least 75% of the perimeter of the site adjoins parcels that are developed with qualified urban uses and the remaining 25% of the perimeter of the site adjoins parcels that have previously been developed for qualified urban uses, the site has not been developed for urban uses and no parcel within the site has been created within ten (10) years prior to the proposed development of the site; - (3) The project site is not more than five (5) acres in area; and - (4) The project site meets one of the following requirements regarding population density: - (a) The project site is within an urbanized area or within a censusdefined place with a population density of at least five thousand (5,000) persons per square mile;
+- C. Specific Requirements for Affordable Housing Projects in Urbanized Areas.
+CEQA does not apply to any development project that consists of the construction, conversion, or use of residential housing consisting of one hundred (100) or fewer units that are affordable to low-income households if all of the general requirements described in Section A above are satisfied and the following additional criteria are also met: - (1) The developer of the project provides sufficient legal commitments to the local agency to ensure the continued availability and use of the housing units for lower income households for a period of at least thirty (30) years, at monthly housing costs deemed to be "affordable rent" for lower income, very low income, and extremely low income households, as determined pursuant to Section 50053 of the Health and Safety Code; - (2) The project site meets one of the following conditions: - (a) Has been previously developed for qualified urban uses; - (b) Is immediately adjacent to parcels that are developed with qualified urban uses; or - (c) At least 75% of the perimeter of the site adjoins parcels that are developed with qualified urban uses and the remaining 25% of the perimeter of the site adjoins parcels that have previously been developed for qualified urban uses, the site has not been developed for urban uses and no parcel within the site has been created within ten (10) years prior to the proposed development of the site; - (3) The project site is not more than five (5) acres in area; and - (4) The project site meets one of the following requirements regarding population density: - (a) The project site is within an urbanized area or within a censusdefined place with a population density of at least five thousand (5,000) persons per square mile; - (b) If the project consists of fifty (50) or fewer units, the project site is within an incorporated city with a population density of at least twenty-five hundred (2,500) persons per square mile and a total population of at least twenty-five thousand (25,000) persons; or - (c) The project site is within either an incorporated city or a censusdefined place with a population density of one thousand (1,000) persons per square mile, unless there is a reasonable possibility that the project would have a significant effect on the environment due to unusual circumstances or due to the related or cumulative impacts of reasonably foreseeable projects in the vicinity of the project.